1. Home

 indicative mood

-The mood of the verb used in ordinary statements: stating a fact, expressing an opinion, asking a question.
+In traditional English grammar, indicative mood is the form—or mood—of the verb used in ordinary statements: stating a fact, expressing an opinion, asking a question.
+The majority of English sentences are in the indicative mood.
+Also called (primarily in 19th-century grammars) indicative mode.

 From the Latin, "stating"